nsnam/ns-3-dev-git/src/propagation/doc/propagation.rst

-As specified in the TR, the 2D distance between the transmitter and the receiver should be between 10 m and 5 km both for the LOS and NLOS cases, otherwise the model may not be accurate (a warning message is printed if the user has enabled logging on the model).
+As specified in the TR, the 2D distance between the transmitter and the receiver should be between 10 m and 5 km both for the LOS and NLOS cases, otherwise the model may not be accurate (a warning message is printed if the user has enabled logging on the model, or the simulation aborts, depending on whether "EnforceParameterRanges" is set to true).
 Also, the height of the base station (hBS) should be 10 m and the height of the user terminal (hUT) should be between 1.5 m and 10 m (the validity range is reduced because we assume that the height of the UT nodes is always lower that the height of the BS nodes).